SITM Iron Condor Strategy

 - What is a iron condor on SITM?

 - A iron condor on SITM is the iron condor strategy applied to SITM (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With SITM stock trading near $777.61, the strikes shown on this page are snapped to the nearest listed SITM chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With SITM stock at $710.51 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed SITM chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are SITM iron condor max profit and max loss calculated?